 • This goes very well with Brie and Sharp cheddar on a cheese board.

-• Serve as a side for grilled meats.
+• Serve as a side for grilled meats and roasted vegetables.
 It goes perfectly with turkey, chicken, or pork chops.

 • Spread it on a sandwich or crackers.
 It is great on a grilled cheese sandwich.

 • Use it as a dip.
-We have enjoyed it in place of using ketchup too.
+We have enjoyed it as a substitute for ketchup.

 Common Questions